Bloemfontein Travel Guide

 The Oliewenhuis Art Gallery is also a worthy attraction as it houses magnificent work by both traditional and contemporary South African artists.
 There are a number of wildlife reserves in the area, including Caledon, Franklin, Soetdoring Dam, and others.

 Bloemfontein also has several good golf courses, and a zoo that the kids will enjoy.
-Be sure to visit the beautiful Free State National Botanical Gardens, and have a look at the Free State Stadium, the largest structure in town, which hosted five games for the 2010 World Cup.
+Travellers should visit the beautiful Free State National Botanical Gardens, and have a look at the Free State Stadium, the largest structure in town, which hosted five games for the 2010 World Cup.
 The monthly art market in Kings Park, the annual Rose Festival in October, and the agricultural show in March all pull crowds from around South Africa as well as visiting tourists.

 Become our Bloemfontein Travel Expert

 We are looking for contributors for our Bloemfontein travel guide.
 If you are a local, a regular traveller to Bloemfontein or a travel professional with time to contribute and answer occasional forum questions, please contact us.